Jacob Epstein: Ecce Homo, 1934

 Throughout 1934 Epstein struggled with carving a huge block of marble that proved so tough it regularly broke his tools until he had a new set of instruments made for the work.
 Behold the Man (Ecce Homo) depicted a squat Christ with a huge head that, in Epstein's words, was 'a symbol of man, bound, crowned with thorns and facing with a relentless and over-mastering gaze of pity and prescience our unhappy world'.
 First shown, unfinished, at the Leicester Galleries in March 1935, Ecce Homo led to a storm of criticism including accusations of blasphemy.
 Some newspapers considered the work so grotesque they refused to publish photographs of it.
-Anthony Blunt wrote a positive review for the The Spectator, stating that the scale of the work was more suitable for a large church rather than an art gallery.
+Anthony Blunt wrote a positive review for The Spectator, stating that the scale of the work was more suitable for a large church rather than an art gallery.
 Epstein never sold the work and it remained in his studio throughout his life.
 In 1958 he was approached by the rector of Selby Abbey in Yorkshire, who asked if Epstein would leave Ecce Homo to the abbey in his will.
 He agreed but local church members raised a petition that persuaded the church authorities to overrule the rector and refuse the gift.
-It was not until 1969, that Ecce Homo, donated by Epstein's widow, was finally installed in the ruins of Coventry Cathedral.
+It was not until 1969 that Ecce Homo, donated by Epstein's widow Kathleen Garman, was finally installed in the ruins of Coventry Cathedral.